cvat-ai/cvat/site/content/en/docs/manual/advanced/single-shape.md

 <!--lint enable maximum-line-length-->

-You can combine these parameters to customize the annotation environment further, for example:
+You can combine these parameters to customize the workspace for an annotator, for example:

 ```
 /tasks/<tid>/jobs/<jid>?defaultWorkspace=single_shape&defaultLabel=dog&defaultPointsCount=10